hashicorp/design-system/website/docs/about/overview.md

 Helios is **not** meant to be used outside of HashiCorp.

-If you’re **not a HashiCorp employee** you’re more than welcome to use the Helios design system as reference, but we don’t provide support if using it to build your own product or UIs.
-At any moment we may introduce changes to our assets or components that could potentially break your product or UIs.
+If you’re **not a HashiCorp employee**, you’re more than welcome to use the Helios design system as a reference, but we don’t provide support if you use it to build your product or UIs.
+At any moment, we may introduce changes to our assets or components that could potentially break your product or UIs.

 ## Benefits of using Helios